-Animal tracks and footprints can tell you what animals are roaming around your backyard—see our animal track pictures to learn how to track animals!
+Animal tracks and footprints can tell you what animals are roaming around your backyard or eating your garden vegetables.
+See our animal track pictures to learn how to identify animal tracks and track animals!

 You don’t have to be in the jungle or deep forest to be an animal tracker.
-Tracks are as close as your backyard, or perhaps from a creature nibbling in your garden!
+Tracks are often as close as your backyard or garden.

 How to Track Animals and Identify Animal Tracks